Going on a Cuban Date…

 When in Cuba…

 “What would you like to do to me?”
 I start off strong.
 We stare intently as I watch his wheels turn.
 “I’d be your lover.
 I would lick you starting from your toes (kisses my lips), all the way up your legs (kiss), then lick your back (my imagination goes into overdrive), between your thighs (his strong hands caress me there)…” I say, “Tell me more.”
 He obliges.
 “We’d spend hours together.
 Sweaty.”
 Details stop, but my mind hasn’t.
 We kiss again.
-Our breathing is deeper, touch stronger.
-He takes his hand and pulls my hair softly but sternly, leaning me back so that my lips raise to touch his with more strength.
+Our breathing is deeper, our touches stronger.
+He takes his hand & pulls my hair softly but sternly, leaning me back so that my lips raise to touch his with more strength.
 All I want is to be with him in this dream.

 Can This Ever Work?